ELGAS Knowledge Hub

 Call emergency services (111) from a safe location and let them inspect the situation further.

-3. Electronic Gas Leak Detector
+3. Electronic Home Gas Leak Detector

 These work by allowing gas to diffuse through a membrane and a set of gas leak sensor electrodes that slightly change current when the gas is chemically oxidised (or reduced).

-In other words, when gas passes through the electrochemical gas leak detector, it slightly changes the current of the electrodes, tripping the alarm.
+In other words, when gas passes through the electrochemical home gas leak detector, it slightly changes the current of the electrodes, tripping the alarm.

-They can be stationary or handheld portables.
+A home gas leak detector can be stationary or a handheld portable.

 It has an audio alarm, similar to a smoke detector.

-4. Higher Gas Bills
+4. A Gas Leak can Cause Higher Gas Bills

-Sometimes, a gas leak in house may be so small and subtle that you can’t detect them, but the meter doesn’t lie, and leaks may show up as increased consumption.
+Sometimes, a slow gas leak in house may be so small and subtle that you can’t detect them, but the meter doesn’t lie, and leaks may show up as increased consumption.

 Remember that colder weather, additional gas appliances, or extra house guests can increase gas use, as well.